MooersLab/MooersLab/README.md

 Coming soon.
 Includes Structure-based Drug Design.

 ## PyMOL

+### Highlights:

+- **EasyPyMOL**: go here for easy start for interactive horizontal scripting on the command line in PyMOL and for the roundview.py function.
+YouTube videos show how to install the software on various operating systems.
+- **pymolshortcuts**: These are very popular.
+You do not need to be code writer to use these.
+This what most people will want to install.
+The README.md explains the installation and use.
+- **pymolsnips**: For people writing traditional vertical *.pml PyMOL scripts in a text editor.
+The README.md describes how to install each of the 17 supported text editors.
+It then shows how to install the snippet library in each editor.
+Animations show the snippet library in use in each text editor.
+- **pymolpysnips**: For people wanting to run PyMOL in one of these computational notebooks: Jupyter, Colab, RStudio, and org-mode.
+- **PyMOL wall hangings**: Protocol to convert molecular artwork into large images for framing and haging on a wall.

+### Links
 - [pymolrc](https://github.com/MooersLab/pymolrc) My pymolrc file.
 - [pymolsnips](https://github.com/MooersLab/pymolsnips) A large collection of PyMOL macro language (pml) code snippets.
 It contains a link to a webpage with extensive instructions on installing 19 text editors.
 - [pymolshortcuts](https://github.com/MooersLab/pymolshortcuts) A large collection of functions mapped to aliases or shortcuts.
 This collection of functions is very useful for non-coders.